microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 bert_model.ckpt.meta
 ```

-There are 3 arguments used for loading these two types checkpoint files.
+There are three arguments used for loading these two types of checkpoints.

 1. `--model_file`, points to the pretrained model file.
 2. `--ckpt_type`, indicates the checkpoint type, `TF` for Tensorflow, `HF` for HuggingFace, default value is `DS` for DeepSpeed.
 3. `--origin_bert_config_file`, points to the BERT config file, usually saved in same folder of `model_file`.

-We can add followings in fine-tuning command line to use above HuggingFace and TensorFlow examples.
+We can add the followings in fine-tuning command line in `nvidia_run_squad_deepspeed.py` to run the above HuggingFace and TensorFlow examples.

 ```shell
 [HuggingFace]